 #lighthack is an educational project designed by ETC users and employees to engage with the DIY community.
 It is a community-supported initiative, meaning your fellow #lighthackers are your first resource for help.
 In other words, please post on this forum if you need support!

-The #lighthack project is centered around Arduino-based hardware devices that users assemble from scratch.
-The Arduino connects via a USB COM port and then communicates via OSC with ETC's Eos software.
+The #lighthack project is centered around Arduino UNO hardware devices that users assemble from scratch.
+The Arduino UNO connects via a USB COM port and then communicates via OSC with ETC's Eos software.

-Eos supports this functionality on Win7e-based consoles and ETCnomad for Windows in software version 2.6.1 and newer.
-ETCnomad for Mac support is targeted for the near future.
+Eos supports this functionality on Win7e-based consoles and ETCnomad for Windows in software version 2.6.1 and newer, and on ETCnomad for Mac in software version 2.7.0 and newer.
 Support for XPe-based consoles or ETCnomad on Windows XP is not planned for this project.
 Many XPe-based consoles can be upgraded to Win7e to make them compatible with #lighthack.

 #lighthack box 1